KrisChan33/K-URP-Sys/README.md

 2. Configure the package settings in your `config` files.
 3. Use the provided APIs and interfaces to manage roles and permissions for your users.

-## PermissionResource.php

-The `PermissionResource.php` file is responsible for transforming the `Permission` model into an array for API responses.
-The `form` method within this file defines the form structure for creating or editing permissions.
-It includes a text input for the 'name' attribute, which is required and must be unique.

 Feel free to customize and extend K-URP-Sys to meet your application's specific requirements.
 If you have any questions or need further assistance, please let us know.